Junaide/flappyBird-phidget/README.md

 # flappyBird-phidget
-This is a simple Flappy Bird remake coded in processing which also adds the option to play with a controller made by a local company Phidgets Inc.
+This is a simple Flappy Bird remake I coded back in High School in Processing which also adds the option to play with a controller made by a local company Phidgets Inc.

 # How to play